deekthesqueak/retro-router/README.md

 ![Wiring Diagram](/docs/wiring_diagram.png)

-The diagram above shows how all the video cables are connected.
-Here is what it looks like with some cable management.

-All cables going into the Extron Crosspoint are the sytem specific HD Retrovision cables with a 6ft Male-to-Female extension, terminated into [75ohm RCA to BNC](https://www.digikey.com/product-detail/en/cinch-connectivity-solutions-aim-cambridge/CPAD517/J10099-ND/414256).
+Cables going into the Extron Crosspoint are either system specific HD Retrovision (blue) or Nintendo Wii/WiiU (green) cables with a 6ft HD Retrovision Male-to-Female extension, terminated into [75ohm RCA to BNC](https://www.digikey.com/product-detail/en/cinch-connectivity-solutions-aim-cambridge/CPAD517/J10099-ND/414256).
 Audio cables are terminated into [Phoenix to RCA Adapter](https://db-electronics.ca/2018/04/23/open-source-extron-phoenix-audio-adapter-pcbs/)

 ## Software ##

 ### Device Control ###

-The hareware API is built upon [flask](http://flask.pocoo.org/) to create a simple interfacting with [pyserial](https://github.com/pyserial/pyserial) to send commands to the TV, HDMI Switch, HDMI Matrix, and Extron Crosspoint
+The hardware API is built upon [flask](http://flask.pocoo.org/) to create a simple interface with [pyserial](https://github.com/pyserial/pyserial) to send commands to the TV, HDMI Switch, HDMI Matrix, and Extron Crosspoint

 To control the OSSC LIRC is used with the USB IR Toy to send IR [remote commands](http://junkerhq.net/xrgb/index.php?title=OSSC_LIRC_Script).